-Explore insights into ethical issues that arise with the use of AI, examples of misuse of AI, and the 4 key principles of AI.
+Explore insights into ethical issues that arise with the use of AI, examples of misuse, and the key principles to mitigate these problems.

 Algorithmic bias